 An education administration salary is dependent on the specific position and location of the role.
 For example, a college dean of a major university will likely make more than a high school principal located in a small town.
 However, the U.S. Bureau of Labor Statistics showed the median annual wage for elementary, middle, and high school principals to be $95,310 as of May 2018.
-The low-end earnings of the data provided reflected a salary closer to $61,000 and the higher-end earnings reflected wages of approximately $145,000 annually.
+The low-end earnings of the data provided reflected a salary closer to $61,000 and the higher-end earnings reflected wages of approximately $145,000 annually.1

 While teachers have summers off, the salary for education administrators account for a year-round schedule of work.
 They are committed to the role during evenings and weekends throughout the school year.
-In addition to the regular day-to-day operations, they must attend all school functions and athletic events, as well as board meetings and parent-teacher conferences.
-In short, the role of a school administrator can be looked at as one that is “on-call” for the school district and must manage several responsibilities at once.
+In addition to the regular day-to-day operations, they typically must attend all school functions and athletic events, as well as board meetings and parent-teacher conferences.
+In short, the role of a school administrator can be looked at as one that is “on-call” for the school district and must manage several responsibilities at once.1

 The job requires a complete dedication to providing a healthy and successful learning environment for everyone involved.
 The salary varies per position as education administrators also include assistant principals, superintendents, and college deans as well.
 There is a projected growth for these types of roles in the coming years as more schools open and enrollment increases.